Anirban166/GRE-words/README.md

 - Mendicant: Beggar
 - Sycophant: Flatterer
 - Proponent: Supporter
+- Disciplinarian: Maritnet
+- Grumpy/Grouch: Curmudgeon
 - Deceiving Cheater: Hustler, Swindler, Con Artist
 - Pedant: One who overemphasizes minor rules/details
 - Prodigy: Unusual/Extraordinary person (also applies to an event)
+- Philistine: One who is hostile/indifferent to culture
 - Misanthropist: One who dislikes humankind & avoids human society
 - Vassal: A holder of land by feudal tenure on conditions of homage and allegiance